postmodern/object_loader/README.txt

 == DESCRIPTION:

-Load objects from Ruby files without having to use YAML or define classes named like the file.
+Load Objects from Ruby files without having to use YAML or define classes named like the file.

 == EXAMPLES: